 There’s a full recipe card at the bottom of the post but if you’d like to see a visual walkthrough of the recipe, check out the post between here and there.
 You’ll get an idea of what the sweet potato fries should look like at each step of air frying and pick up a few tips and ingredient notes along the way.
 Let’s go!

-Quick Foodi Note: I use the 6.5-quart 301 model.
+Quick Foodi Note: I use a 6.5-quart model.
 If you’re using a larger model, you may need to reduce the cook times by a few minutes since you’ll have more surface area for the sweet potato fries.
 Likewise, if you’re using another type of air fryer, you may need to make small adjustments to cook time.
 Check on your fries a couple times during your first trial run.

 Cut a large sweet potato into 1/4″ strips and toss with a tablespoon of olive oil.